-Body may be able to 'coach' transplanted stem cells to differentiate appropriatelyNovember 19th, 2012 in Medical research /
+Body may be able to 'coach' transplanted stem cells to differentiate appropriatelyNovember 19, 2012 in Medicine & Health / Medical research

 Pluripotent stem cells are nature's double-edged sword.
 Because they can develop into a dizzying variety of cell types and tissues, they are a potentially invaluable therapeutic resource.
 However, that same developmental flexibility can lead to dangerous tumors called teratomas if the stem cells begin to differentiate out of control in the body.

 To prevent this outcome, researchers must first give the cells a not-so-subtle shove toward their final developmental fate before transplanting them into laboratory animals or humans.
 But exactly how to do so can vary widely among laboratories.
 Now researchers at the Stanford University School of Medicine have used an experiment in mice to hit upon a way to possibly skip this fiddly step by instead relying mostly on signals within the body to keep the stem cells in line.

 "Before we can use these cells, we have to differentiate, or 'coach,' them down a specific developmental pathway," said Michael Longaker, MD, the Deane P. and Louise Mitchell Professor in the School of Medicine.
 "But there's always a question as to exactly how to do that, and how many developmental doors we have to close before we can use the cells.
 In this study, we found that, with appropriate environmental cues, we could let the body do the work."